PlanQK/planqk-platform-docs/src/tutorials/tutorial-local-testing-with-cli-and-service-sdk.md

-# Utilize the PlanQK Service SDK for local development using PlanQK CLI
+# Utilize the PlanQK Service SDK for Local Development

-This tutorial outlines how to create, check the status and cancel service executions using both the PlanQK Service SDK and PlanQK CLI.
+This tutorial provides step-by-step guidance on how to create services, monitor their statuses, retrieve their results, and cancel their executions locally.
+To accomplish this objective, the tutorial utilizes the PlanQK Service SDK and PlanQK CLI.

-## Using PlanQK CLI
+## Deploying the Services locally with the PlanQK CLI

 Begin by navigating to the directory where your project, containing the service, is located.